Reed-CompBio/GrapheryExecutor/README.md

 }
 ```

 There is also a local executor that only receives a request from stdin and output the execution result to stdin and errors to stderr.
-Detail is listed here (link coming soon).
+The detail can also be found in the documentation above.

+Future work: in Graphery, we are aiming to explain algorithms in a more user-friendly way with small networks and concise code.
+The execution result above is fine but will be extremely redundant if more variables are involved or if the data structures become complicated.
+Heap will be a good way to avoid redundancy and increase readability, which becomes the future goal of API design.